 What separates the latest incarnation from the rest in terms of design is the stylish sandstone fabric that covers it.
-There are four buttons on the top that let you control the hub in case you don’t want to use your voice.
+Four buttons on the top let you control the hub in case you don’t want to use your voice.

 According to Amazon, the Echo Dot works with more than 10,000 smart devices, which is certainly an impressive number.
 The hub lets you perform a whole range of functions with a single voice control action.

-All you need to do is tell Alexa that you’re leaving the house and you’ll get an alert if the smoke alarm activates, CO levels become critical, or glass breaks in your home.
+All you need to do is tell Alexa that you’re leaving the house, and you’ll get an alert if the smoke alarm activates, CO levels become critical, or glass breaks in your home.

 For many users, the best thing about the Echo Dot is its price.
 It costs $39.99, which is almost half of what most other hubs cost.

 When it comes to wireless technology, the Wink Hub 2 works with some of the most common protocols, including Bluetooth, Zigbee, and Z-Wave.

 Even though it’s about twice the amount you’d pay for the Echo Dot, the Wink Hub 2 still isn’t too expensive.
-The hub costs $129, which is quite reasonable compared to some competitors.
+The hub costs just under $129, which is quite reasonable compared to some competitors.

 It supports two of the biggest voice assistants right now: Amazon Alexa and Google Assistant.
-The hub is also compatible with some of the most popular home automation brands including Nest, SmartThings, and Philips Hue.
+The hub is also compatible with some of the most popular home automation brands, including Nest, SmartThings, and Philips Hue.

 While the hub automatically scans for devices, you still need to input all the model numbers manually.
-This slows down the setup process, so we had to mention it as a negative in our home automation review.
-Using this hub, it’s possible to control up to eight different devices in your home, which is more than enough for any household.
+This slows down the setup process, so we had to mention it as a negative in our review for the best smart home hub.

 With the app, you can easily automate most functions you could possibly want.
 The Harmony Hub allows up to 50 one-touch actions and time-triggered events.
 It uses various wireless technologies like IR, Wi-Fi, and Bluetooth to ensure the signal gets through regardless of any obstacles.